Emile Rahme: Biography

-After an unsuccessful attempt year 2000 to enter the Lebanese Parliament, he was elected member of the parliament for the Maronite seat of Baalbek-El Hermel district with 109,060 votes on June 7, 2009; his score is the highest amongst all elected members of the parliament in Lebanon.
+After an unsuccessful attempt year 2000 to enter the Lebanese Parliament, he was elected member of the parliament for the Maronite seat of Baalbek-El Hermel district with 109,060 votes on June 7, 2009.
+His score was the highest amongst all elected members of the parliament in Lebanon.

 In 2018, he lost his seat to the Lebanese Forces candidate Antoine Habchi.